ylamgarchal/dci-feeder/README.md

 ### Running the tests

-To run the tests in the docker compose environment, you have to first log in to the API container and run the "tox" command:
+To run the tests you have to first log in to the "feeder_api" container and run the "tox" command:

 ```console
 [yassine@Bouceka dci-feeder]$ docker exec -it feeder_api bash